nmasur/nmasur.github.io/content/posts/nextcloud-caddy-nixos.md

 users.users.caddy.extraGroups = [ "nextcloud" ];
 ```

-(Your users and groups for Caddy and NextCloud may be different, so keep that
+(Your users and groups for Caddy and Nextcloud may be different, so keep that
 in mind).

 The next step is where things get serious because we have to generate Caddy's